symbol/symbol-docs/source/api.rst

 **partialRemoved/{address}**

 The ``partialRemoved`` channel notifies subscribed clients when a transaction related to the given address exits the partial state.
-Each returned message contains a transaction hash.
+Each returned message contains a removed partial transaction hash.

 Possible scenarios when this message is emitted are: all required cosignatures were received and the transaction is now unconfirmed, or the deadline was reached and the transaction was not included in a block.